 If you work in the public sector in Ireland, PSRA can provide truly impartial advice on Additional Voluntary Contributions (AVCs).
 Our clients include many teachers, lecturers, doctors and nurses who were not satisfied with the advice they received from less neutral sources.
 PSRA owe no allegiance to any insurance company, union or employer - we simply advise what is best for you.
 Our expert advisors will clearly outline the issues around AVCs if you are considering one, or how to make the most of any AVC you may already hold.

-Get the right advice on AVCs - without the pressure - by contacting us today.
+Get the right advice on AVCs - without the pressure

 What is an AVC?

 AVC stands for Additional Voluntary Contributions.
 As the name indicates, it is in addition to, or on top of, an existing pension scheme.
 For our clients that are typically Superannuation - the public sector pension scheme.
 In essence, it is a form of private savings, built up while you are working which is used to supplement your lump sum and/or income when you retire.
 It can take the form of a group AVC scheme or an individual PRSA AVC, both are fundamentally similar.

 What makes an AVC different to other forms of savings is that because it is designed to save towards retirement, AVCs enjoy various tax reliefs such as;

 - Tax-free growth.

 - Some/all of your AVC may be tax-free at retirement.

 Naturally there are rules and limits to these reliefs, however, with proper financial advice and planning, an AVC can be a very effective tool in reducing tax and improving future finances.

 Essentially an AVC is a savings plan, typically one designed to work over long periods of time.
 Like any savings plan, therefore, its final value is largely determined by